 After Ziost comes a brand new storyline, focused around the Eternal Empire, Emperor Valkorion, and his family of powerful force-users.
 This expansion signals a change in the way expansion stories are laid out – instead of travelling from planet to planet completing quests, you instead play parts of the story as “chapters” and are sent all over the Galaxy.

-If you don’t have the Knights of the Fallen Empire expansion unlocked, and can’t get past level 60 or lower, all you need to do is subscribe for one month and you’ll permanently unlock all the current and past expansions for all your characters, including Knights of the Fallen Empire.
+If you don’t have the Knights of the Fallen Empire expansion unlocked, and can’t get your character to level up past 60, all you need to do is subscribe for one month and you’ll permanently unlock all the current and past expansions for all your characters, and then you can keep playing the story.

 FLASHPOINTS: Star Fortresses

-In the 9th chapter of the Knights of the Fallen Empire expansion, you’ll reach a point where you can start working on the Star Fortress and Companion Alerts quests, and gain the ability to rank up your Influence with your alliance commanders.
-Star fortresses are similar to Flashpoints, and can be run solo or with a group.
+In the 9th chapter of the Knights of the Fallen Empire expansion, you’ll reach a point where you can start working on the Star Fortress quests, and gain the ability to rank up your Influence with your alliance commanders.
+Star Fortresses are similar to Flashpoints, and can be run solo or with a group.